[Image source: Photo c1902, from the Major James Skitt Matthew fonds, City of Vancouver Archives, Vancouver, BC (AM54-S4-: Port P1633)]

 Emily Pauline Johson was born 10 March 1861 on the Six Nations Reserve (near Brantford, ON) at the Chiefswood family home.
 Her father, Mohawk Chief George Henry Martin Johnson (Onwanonsyshon), built this impressive home for his bride, Emily Susanna Howells: the house boasted a unique dual-entrance design, with one door facing the road, and the other facing the Grand River (for access by canoe).
 On her father’s side, Johnson’s grandfather, Chief Sakayengwaraton (or John “Smoke” Johnson) was a gifted orator and accomplished warrior.
 As the youngest of four children, Johnson enjoyed a middle-class upbringing and was educated mostly from home; she attended the reserve school for two years, and then Brantford Collegiate Institute from the ages of 14 to 16.
 In 1877, Johnson returned to her family home and spent her time in leisure, visiting with friends, and canoeing on the Grand River.

 In 1903, Johnson published her second poetry collection, Canadian Born.
 She retired from the stage in 1909 and moved to Vancouver, BC, where she began focusing more on producing prose for periodicals including Mother’s Magazine, Boy’s World, and The Vancouver Daily Province.
-Many of the stories published in these periodicals were based on her friendship with Squamish chief Joe Capilano (Su–á-pu-luck), whom she met in London in 1906.
-When she became ill with breast cancer, friends and supporters endeavored to publish a collection of Johnson’s prose stories to raise funds for her medical treatment.
+Many of the stories published in these periodicals were based on her friendships with Squamish chief Joe Capilano (Sahp-luk), whom she met in London in 1906, and his wife Mary Agnes Capilano (Lixwelut).
+When Johnson became ill with breast cancer, friends and supporters endeavored to publish a collection of her prose stories to raise funds for medical treatments.
 This collection, Legends of Vancouver, was published in 1911.
 A collection of her poetry, Flint and Feather, was published in 1912 under similar circumstances; both collections remain in print today.
-There were also two posthumous prose collections published the following year—The Moccasin Maker, which includes many stories from Mother’s Magazine, and The Shagganappi, a collection of stories from Boys’ World.
+There were also two posthumous prose collections published the following year—The Moccasin Maker, which includes many stories from Mother's Magazine, and The Shagganappi, a collection of stories from the Boys’ World periodical.
 Johnson succumbed to her illness and passed away on 7 March 1913, and her ashes were buried within Stanley Park, near her beloved Siwash Rock.
 A monument was raised at this location in 1922 by the Women’s Canadian Club.